messup/-Coursera-getting-and-cleaning-data/README.md

 * `CodeBook.md` contains a detailed description of the solution to this assessment.

-* The `_analysis.R` file contains the code to collect the smartphone data and produce two `.csv` files containing summarised data.
+* The `_analysis.R` file contains the code to collect the smartphone data and produce two `.txt` files containing summarised data.
 Note that the `data.7z` file must be extracted first.